ScriptsRob/Spam-bee/README.md

 ***

-Run: This application was made for educational purposes only❗
+`This application was made for educational purposes only❗`

 ***